Lazy Luddite Log

 Sword And Sorcery

 Something that consistently has the supernatural in it is fantasy.
 Within that genre there is a distinct sub-genre called sword-and-sorcery.
-The name is deceptive but it refers to a smaller list of movies than simply all the fantasy movies depicting both armed combat and spell-casting.
+The name is deceptive as it refers to a smaller list of movies than simply all the fantasy movies depicting both armed combat and spell-casting.
 The Beast Master is included while The Lord Of The Rings is most definitely excluded.
 So what does define it?
 I am tempted to say it is trashy fantasy with its tendency to focus on both violence and titilation thereby serving the baser desires of viewers.

 There may be more to it than that.
 It uses settings that allow it to justify the scantily-clad characters (of both sexes) and all the hack-and-slash.
 These settings are analogues of the ancient world (rather than the medieval settings that inspire much fantasy).
 Such settings allow themes of the contrast between civilization and barbarism to be explored.
 Those movies that do this tend to expose civilization as corrupt while celebrating the rugged independence and integrity of barbaric protagonists.
 I suspect this is one thing that makes me wary of the sub-genre.
 I personally think much good comes from the life of the Polis.
 But every so often all you want is something trashy and you can remove the ideological filters and enjoy the ride.
 Yes Conan "steel is stronger than flesh" - whatever you say mate!